Occupational Health and Safety Program

 Learn the skills you need to prevent accidents in the workplace.
 Qualify for national certification as an Occupational Health and Safety professional.
 Start your career in just 12 months.
 Internship included.

-Occupational health and safety professionals play a key role in implementing safe workplace procedures, and ensuring all parties follow the law.
+Occupational health and safety (OHS) professionals play a key role in keeping people safe in the workplace.

 They conduct inspections, deliver health and safety training, and investigate workplace accidents.

 Every year, OHS professionals help prevent work-related illnesses, accidents, and deaths throughout Ontario.

 Herzing Ottawa Occupational Health and Safety program is taught by experienced OHS professionals and includes real work experience.
 This training is fast, effective, and based on the skills Ottawa employers want.

 - 12-month diploma program

 - Approved by the Board of Canadian Registered Safety Professionals (BCRSP)